CNormx/Connectify_EDA/README.md

 - **ReactionTypes:**
 Type: A string detailing the type of reaction this user gave</br>
 Sentiment: A string detailing whether this type of reaction is considered as positive, negative or neutral</br>
-Score: This is a number calculated by Social Buzz that quantifies how “popular” each reaction is.
+Score: This is a number calculated by Connectify that quantifies how “popular” each reaction is.
 A reaction type with a higher score should be considered as a more popular reaction.

 ![image](https://github.com/CNormx/Accenture_analysis/blob/main/Accenture%20erd.JPG)